Early-Onset Alzheimer Disease

 As with any disease, it is important to keep an eye on your condition.
 Call your healthcare provider if you notice any sudden changes in yourself, or in the person you care for, that make additional help necessary.
 You can discuss the next steps with your provider.

 Key points about early-onset Alzheimer disease

 - Alzheimer disease commonly affects older people, but early-onset Alzheimer disease can affect people in their 30s or 40s.

 - It affects memory, thinking, and behavior.

-- Although there is no known cure, early diagnosis and treatment can lead to better options.
+- Although there is no known cure, early diagnosis and treatment can lead to better quality of life.

 - Stay healthy with a good diet and regular exercise.

 - Avoid alcohol and other substances that may affect memory, thinking, and behavior.

 Tips to help you get the most from a visit to your healthcare provider: